galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/starter/admin/config-perm-sets.md

 4. In the "Application" section, click on "Acces Visualforce page"
 5. Click on the "Edit" button
 6. Enable Visualforce pages according to your needs:
-	- For the classic version: select the "GeocodePDV" page
+	- For the regular version: select the "GeocodePDV" page
 	- For the mobile version: select the pages "GeocodeAccountLocationSF1" and "GeocodeAccountQuickActionSF1"
 7. Click on the "Save" button